MattDSquared/BikeSharingDemand/BikeShareAnalysis.md

 ![](BikeShareAnalysis_files/figure-html/pca.season.temp-1.png)

-Due to the broad spread of orgogonal data across a variety of features, an optimal solution will likely include most of the provided data, with the exception of temp/atemp.
+Due to the broad spread of orthogonal data across a variety of features, an optimal solution will likely include most of the provided data, with the exception of temp/atemp.
 These two variables provide very little additional information between each other.

 ### Effect of Time of day, weather, and working/non-working days

-The below plot shows the effect of time, tempurature, weather, and work/nonwork days on daily rental counts.
+The below plot shows the effect of time, temperature, weather, and work/nonwork days on daily rental counts.
 The initial idea for this plot came from [this kaggle script post](https://www.kaggle.com/users/993/ben-hamner/bike-sharing-demand/bike-rentals-by-time-and-temperature) by Ben Hamner, which has been expanded here.

 ```r